 The Petitioner shall prepare, submit and implement a Transportation Demand Management Work Plan (the “TDM Work Plan”), in accordance with Condition #64, that includes strategies and measures necessary to comply with the Maximum Trip Count.

-The Petitioner has the burden to demonstrate that it is in compliance with the Maximum Trip Count.
-In order to demonstrate compliance, the Petitioner shall periodically conduct trip counts in accordance with the Trip Count Methodology set forth in Condition #63 and submit TDM Monitoring Reports to the City in accordance with Condition #62.
+The Department of Planning and Development shall be responsible for verifying compliance with the Maximum Trip Count.
+Trip counts shall be conducted by a qualified professional in accordance with the Trip Count Methodology set forth in Condition #63.
+The Petitioner shall be responsible for the cost of all trip counts, surveys, and required analysis.

 If the Petitioner fails to achieve the Maximum Trip Count, the Petitioner will be required to revise its TDM Work Plan and invest the TDM Investment Amount of $1,500.000, plus additional funds in accordance with the Additional Investment Amount set forth in Condition #65, in implementing its TDM Work Plan.